eu-digital-identity-wallet/eudi-srv-pid-issuer/README.md

 By default, the server generates a random EC Key alongside a self-signed certificate using the *P-256/secp256r1* curve on startup.
 If the server is restarted, a new EC Key and self-signed certificate is generated.

+> [!TIP]
-In case you opt to use your own EC Key and certificate make sure to use an EC Key that uses one of the following curves:
+> In case you opt to use your own EC Key and certificate,
+> make sure to use an EC Key that uses one of the following curves:
-* *P-256/secp256r1*
+> - *P-256/secp256r1*
-* *P-384/secp384r1*
+> - *P-384/secp384r1*
-* *P-521/secp521r1*
+> - *P-521/secp521r1*

-The signing algorithm is determined by the EC Key used.
+The EC Key used determines the signing algorithm.
 The server will use one of the following signing algorithms:
-* *ES256*
+- *ES256*
-* *ES384*
+- *ES384*
-* *ES512*
+- *ES512*

 To generate an EC Key and self-signed certificate using `keytool` you can use the following command: